Skip to main content

 Progress with additive manufacturing is giving rise to entirely new opportunities for meeting customer needs, generating new revenue streams for them and advancing their positions in the market.

 “There was a lot of hype about this in the early years, with exaggerated expectations.
 But there has been much progress with additive manufacturing since then and it has matured.
-New applications for it are being identified all the time,” says Seyed Hosseini, Head of Marketing and Strategy – Manufacturing Processes at RISE.
+New applications for it are being identified all the time,” says Seyed Hosseini, founder of the Application Center for Additive Manufacturing at RISE.

 The principle of adding materials, layer by layer, based on coordinates that are dictated by a digital file (rather than trimming and shaping) undeniably offers many advantages.